CI-Dominik/pp4-paw-pity/README.md

 ![Screenshot of the JavaScript validation for commentDeleteModal.js](docs/validation/js-validation-deleteComplaintsModal.jpg)

 ### Flake8 validator
 * Flake8 was used in Visual Studio Code to check the Python code in all files that were used, changed and adjusted.
-No errors occured.
+No errors occurred.

 ---